Decentralidia/Rebuttal/Readme.md

 <h1>Reviewr 1</h1>

 We thank you for your valuable comments on our submission “User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt”.
 We addressed your concerns in the following by iterating on your questions and providing corresponding response to them.
+We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following responses.
+Nevertheless, if you have any additional concerns or questions, please feel free to ask without hesitation.

 <hr>

 <h3>1.
 Are the authors considering the use of additional metrics, beyond accuracy?</h3>

-Thank you for your feedback regarding the reported metrics.
-However, as indicated in `Section 6.2` of the paper (lines 617 and 618), we addressed the issue of imbalanced data in our test dataset by ensuring equal samples from both groups for the final evaluation.
-Consequently, we opted to focus solely on the accuracy metric, considering space constraints in the paper.
+Thanks for providing feedback on the reported metrics.
+Nevertheless, as mentioned in `Section 6.2` of the paper (lines 617 and 618), we tackled the imbalanced data issue during training by implementing a weighted loss.
+Additionally, in the test dataset, we took measures to ensure an equal representation of samples from both groups for the final evaluation.
+Therefore, given the space limitations in the paper and the fact that accuracy can effectively reflect the model's performance in a balanced evaluation of each class, we chose to concentrate exclusively on the accuracy metric.

 <hr>

 <h3>2.
 Have you checked Gobo https://www.media.mit.edu/projects/gobo/overview/?
 Are there similar projects these days?</h3>

 We sincerely appreciate your valuable feedback and acknowledgment of similar projects.
-We thoroughly investigated the project you highlighted and commend the excellent work it represents, particularly in examining social media governance from a unique perspective—encouraging users to establish personal policies for their social media spaces.
+We thoroughly investigated the project you highlighted and commend the excellent work it represents, particularly in examining social media governance from a unique perspective—encouraging users to establish **personal policies** for their social media spaces.

-In contrast, our project centers around the development of a decentralized policy for social media governance, leveraging community preferences alongside a machine learning-based module.
-While we did not identify entirely analogous projects, we acknowledge that the utilization of decentralization in policy-making is not unprecedented.
-In our case, we are applying this concept within the domain of social media platforms.
-Additionally, we have drawn inspiration from fundamental machine learning concepts and methods, incorporating them into our decentralized policy-making approach.
+In contrast, our project centers around the development of a **decentralized policy** for social media governance, leveraging community preferences alongside a machine learning-based module.
+Moreover, while we haven't come across projects that closely resemble our work, the application of decentralization in policy making is not a novel concept, and we are employing it within the context of social media platforms.
+Furthermore, we have drawn inspiration from fundamental ideas in Machine Learning concepts and methods, incorporating them into our decentralized policy-making approach, which is novel in our case.

 <hr>

 <h3>3.
 What are the policies about vetting shared by X?
 Are they following the shared policies?</h3>

 That's a valid observation.
 Initially, in the early stages of our project definition, we considered requiring users to input reasons when voting on a tweet.
 However, as the project progressed, we recognized the inherent complexity for users, especially those encountering the experiment and platform for the first time, to provide reasons during the voting process.
 This realization prompted us to reevaluate our approach and make adjustments to ensure a more user-friendly and intuitive experience.
+Nevertheless, it is a significant point that should be taken into consideration in discussions and also in further studies.

 <hr>